Kota, India Guide

 Best Time to Visit

 The best time to visit Kota is during the winter months, from October to March.
-The weather during this period is pleasant and comfortable, with temperatures ranging from 10°C to 25°C. This makes it ideal for sightseeing and exploring the city's attractions.
-The summer months (April to June) are extremely hot, with temperatures often exceeding 45°C, making it uncomfortable for outdoor activities.
+The weather during this period is pleasant and comfortable, with temperatures ranging from 10°C to 25°C. This makes it ideal for sightseeing and exploring the city's attractions without the discomfort of extreme heat.
+The summer months (April to June) are extremely hot, with temperatures often exceeding 45°C, making it difficult to enjoy outdoor activities.
 The monsoon season (July to September) brings heavy rainfall, which can disrupt travel plans.

 Transportation